amoeba-rb/amoeba/README.md

     - `has_many :through`
     - `has_and_belongs_to_many`
 - A simple DSL for configuration of which fields to copy.
 The DSL can be applied to your rails models or used on the fly.
+- Supports STI (Single Table Inheritance) children inheriting their parent amoeba settings.
 - Multiple configuration styles such as inclusive, exclusive and indiscriminate (aka copy everything).
 - Supports cloning of the children of Many-to-Many records or merely maintaining original associations
-- Supports recursive copying of child and grandchild records.
+- Supports automatic drill-down i.e. recursive copying of child and grandchild records.
 - Supports preprocessing of fields to help indicate uniqueness and ensure the integrity of your data depending on your business logic needs, e.g. prepending "Copy of " or similar text.
-- Supports preprocessing of fields with custom lambda blocks so you can basically whatever you want, for example if you need some custom logic while making copies.
+- Supports preprocessing of fields with custom lambda blocks so you can do basically whatever you want if, for example, you need some custom logic while making copies.
 - Amoeba can perform the following preprocessing operations on fields of copied records
     - set
     - prepend